 While developing your recommendation, you have complete control over the public presentation of any or all of the recommendation.
 Since you decide when you are finished with your developmental activities, you can choose how to present yourself with the information provided by Socelor.
 For any organization looking for potential employees, it is as important to note the omissions from the public recommendation as it is to focus on the clearly stated attributes.
 However, if you agree to an organization receiving an official letter of recommendation from Socelor, the full recommendation will also include commentary on the areas you have not developed.
 Any official recommendation will include information on your well-developed skills as well as those you have chosen not to develop.

 The value of the recommendation lies in the transparency of the evaluations, the immediacy of any development changes, and the support provided during your developmental process.
 When satisfied with your development, you leave Socelor with the recommendation that you have developed.
 Additionally, since all of your written work is available to the public if you agree that an organization can see your full recommendation from Socelor, a list of all of your pubically available written work will also be provided so that they can easily find and assess, first hand, the quality of your work.

 For any organization, the value lies in the clarity and reliability of Socelor’s skill evaluation.
 Before bringing someone from Socelor into your organization, you will be provided with as much information about the activities and development, or lack of development, that we have available.

-The value for both you, as a student entering Socelor for the development of your potential along with the value to an organization of a full disclosure of the developed potential of a new employee is great.
+The value for both you, as a learner, entering Socelor for the development of your potential along with the value to an organization of full disclosure of the developed potential of a new employee is great.

-It is that value, to both you as a student and organizations as recruiters, that we at Socelor are dedicated to.
+It is that value, to both you as a learner and organizations as recruiters, that we at Socelor are dedicated to.